skypjack/entt/docs/md/entity.md

 overload of `each` does also reset the underlying data structure before to return to the caller, while the const overload does not for obvious reasons.

-The `collector` is a utility aimed to generate a list of `matcher`s (the actual rules) to use with an `observer` instead.<br/>
+A `collector` is a utility aimed to generate a list of `matcher`s (the actual rules) to use with an `observer`.<br/>
 There are two types of `matcher`s:

-* Observing matcher: an observer will return at least all the living entities for which one or more of the given components have been updated and not yet destroyed.
+* Observing matcher: an observer returns at least the entities for which one or more of the given components have been updated and not yet destroyed.

   ```cpp
   entt::collector.update<sprite>();
   ```

-  _Updated_ in this case means that all listeners attached to `on_update` are invoked.
+  Where _updated_ means that all listeners attached to `on_update` are invoked.
   In order for this to happen, specific functions such as `patch` must be used.
   Refer to the specific documentation for more details.

-* Grouping matcher: an observer will return at least all the living entities that would have entered the given group if it existed and that would have not yet left it.
+* Grouping matcher: an observer returns at least the entities that would have entered the given group if it existed and that would have not yet left it.

   ```cpp
   entt::collector.group<position, velocity>(entt::exclude<destroyed>);